RenskeW/runcrate-analysis/README.md

 # Analysis of runcrate 0.5.0

-This repository documents the analysis of Workflow Run RO-Crates converted from CWLProv RO Bundles using [runcrate](https://github.com/ResearchObject/runcrate).
+This repository documents the analysis of Workflow Run RO-Crates (WRROC) converted from CWLProv RO Bundles using [runcrate](https://github.com/ResearchObject/runcrate).
+The results of this analysis are also published on Zenodo: <https://doi.org/10.5281/zenodo.12689424>.

-Here we perform the same analysis that was done originally using CWLProv RO Bundles, described in <https://doi.org/10.5281/zenodo.7014950>.
+The analysis follows the same methodology as [previous work](https://doi.org/10.5281/zenodo.7014950), in which we conducted a qualitative evaluation of metadata coverage in CWLProv (version 0.6.0).
+This earlier analysis was based on concrete examples of ROs associated with a realistic bioinformatics workflow.
+Here, we repeated the analysis for Workflow Run RO-Crate, and compared the WRROC RDF representation (in `ro-crate-metadata.json`) with the CWLProv RDF provenance graph.

 ## Methods